 We decided to visit the festival in the morning and left before 5pm in order to avoid any revelers taking advantage of the last evening of beer drinking.
 However, I can honestly say that I did not notice any over-intoxicated guests and there really is a warm, friendly, family atmosphere during this last weekend of the festival.
 Throughout our day, we were pleasantly surprised at the amount of people who cleared a path for us, seeing that we were heading through the crowds with a baby.

 We spent the night at the Münchener Hof Hotel, which was well equiped with travel cots, high chairs and a good buffet breakfast plus the added advantage of children under 1 year of age staying without charge.
 We spent the day exploring the beautiful city of Munich, the highlights of which were the Rathaus (town hall) with its chiming bells and Glockenspiel, performing a magical show, the Toy museum (if only Toby were older, he would have loved to see those displays!) and strolling through the Englischer Garten (English Garden) park.

-After a wonderful long-weekend in Bavaria and a relaxed experience of the family-friendly side of Oktoberfest, we decided to brave the 5 hour train journey back to Duisburg.
+After a wonderful long-weekend in Bavaria and a relaxed experience of the family-friendly side of Oktoberfest with baby, we decided to brave the 5 hour train journey back to Duisburg.
 With the luxury of a pre-booked family cabin, Toby was able to sleep through most of the journey, with Mummy and Daddy getting a little shut-eye after a busy weekend too!